WPChill/decode-lite/docs/src/README.md

 - Website
 - Email

 To find un-minified, vendor-prefixed CSS, look no further than the .css files in the "styles" directory.
-No seriously, don't look any further because the styles/src directory containes un-prefixed sass files that you may not want to work with.
+No seriously, don't look any further because the styles/src directory contains un-prefixed sass files that you may not want to work with.

 If you desire to add Typekit fonts to your blog, I recommend the [Typekit Fonts for WordPress plugin](http://wordpress.org/plugins/typekit-fonts-for-wordpress/).
 In the CSS field, add: `body, button, input, select, textarea {font-family: 'name-of-font-family';}` to override the default Decode font.
 This allows you more flexibility and ease when adding or changing fonts.